-There is a clear overview of the programme that progresses from phase 1 (nursery/preschool/beginning of reception) to beyond phase 5 (the end of year 1).
+There is a clear overview of the programme that progresses from phase 1 (Nursery) to beyond phase 5 (the end of Year 1).
+In Nursery, the children learn Phase 1 and some of Phase 2, and in Reception they will learn Phase 2, 3 and 5.